 This time we also enjoyed camping overnight nearby Munkebu hut, hiking to Munken as well as conquering the highest mountain in western Lofoten – Hermannsdalstinden!

 Whether you’ve come across our ‘Munkebu hut hike’ blog post already, or you’re a first time reader, we believe that you’ll find it interesting and helpful (updated route and trail information, updated recommended route extensions)!

 - Parking: visitors car park in Sorvagen (click here for directions)

-- Level of difficulty: 3/5 -moderate, possible some steep sections.
+- Level of difficulty: 3/5 -moderate, steep sections secured with chain but very slippery when wet.
 Norwegian standards: RED – demanding

 - Munkebu hut weather: Munkebu hut weather forecast

 - Which map: Vest-Lofoten 1:50 000 (click here to buy)